hyperledger-solang/solang/docs/language.rst

-When a function is called externally, either via an transaction or when one contract call a function on another contract, the correct function is dispatched based on the function selector in the ABI.
+When a function is called externally, either via an transaction or when one contract call a function on another contract, the correct function is dispatched based on the function selector in the raw encoded ABI call data.
 If no function matches, then the fallback function is called, if it is defined.
 If no fallback function is defined then the call aborts via the ``unreachable`` wasm instruction.
 A fallback function may not have a name, any arguments or return values, and must be declared ``external``.
 Here is an example of fallback function::